Ecotoni/Ordination-ggplots/README.md

 defined layers can then be added to the output, for fully customized plots.
-Other methods exist on R to achieve similar purposes (see the *ggvegan* package, for instance).
+Other methods exist on R to achieve similar purposes (see the *ggvegan* package, by Gavin Simpson, for instance).
 The present functions are nothing more than what I have been using routinely over the years.

 ## Getting the functions: